MTrop/DoomStruct/PHILOSOPHY.md

 ### Why are WadEntries immutable?

-WadEntries are immutable because they can be used by other Wads - changing an entry could pollute use of an entry whose reference is used in many places.
+WadEntries are immutable because they can be used by other Wads - changing an entry's values like offset, length, or name could pollute use of an entry whose reference is used in many places.

 ### Why Doom/Hexen/UDMF Linedef/Thing objects?
 Why not a single object for all things/linedefs?